jeffThompson/CreativeProgramming2/Week01-MostAnnoyingThingEver/README.md

 > NOTE!
 If you have sensitivity to flashing lights or other concerns, please let me know and we'll ask folks to avoid them in their projects

-We'll "enjoy" your projects together next week, then vote on which ones are the most annoying in a variety of categories :trophy:
+We will "enjoy" your projects together next week, then vote on which ones are the most annoying in a variety of categories :trophy:

+Annoyance inspiration...
+* [*The Most Unwanted Song*](https://www.youtube.com/watch?v=-gPuH1yeZ08) by Dave Soldier and Komar & Melamid ([more info](https://en.wikipedia.org/wiki/The_Most_Unwanted_Song))
+* Simone Giertz's "shitty robots" inclusing the [soup robot](https://www.youtube.com/watch?v=ab47XHidvwQ), [lipstick robot](https://www.youtube.com/watch?v=WcW70-6eQcY), and the [popcorn robot](https://www.youtube.com/watch?v=U4LZbewqB-E) made in collaboration with Adam Savage (see a [tour of her studio/laboratory here](https://www.youtube.com/watch?v=3o2IeUK0dH8))

 - - -